lottekoblens/TVshows/README.md

 This project was created by Lotte Koblens.

 ## How to run this project?

+### Prerequisites

+Before you can run this project, you have to make sure you have Node.js v19.8.1 installed on your computer.
+If you have Node.js installed, you can follow the next steps.

 1. Clone this repository by running this command `git clone https://github.com/lottekoblens/TVshows.git`
 2. Navigate to the project folder by typing `cd TVshows` in the terminal.
 3. Run `npm install`.